freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### May 13, 2022
+1. Learn how to create a neural network using JavaScript.
+No libraries necessary.
+You'll code your own self-driving car simulation and implement every component step-by-step.
+You'll learn how to implement the car driving mechanics, define the environment, and detect collisions.
+(3 hour YouTube course): https://www.freecodecamp.org/news/self-driving-car-javascript

+2. Django is a powerful Python web development framework.
+And this course will show you how to code your own social network app using it.
+Your users will be able to create posts, like each others' posts, and follow one another.
+You'll even learn how to add a search engine and algorithmic recommendations.
+(5 hour YouTube course): https://www.freecodecamp.org/news/create-a-social-media-app-with-django

+3. The JavaScript Module Handbook.
+If you are doing full stack JavaScript development, this book is in my humble opinion a must-bookmark.
+It has tons of code examples for how to import ES6 modules with Node.js, and how to bundle them using Webpack. (full-length book): https://www.freecodecamp.org/news/javascript-es-modules-and-module-bundlers/

+4. And the freeCodeCamp community is giving away another full length book, too.
+"Technology Trends in 2022" will help you keep up with key developments in security, privacy, and cloud development.
+Author and prolific freeCodeCamp contributor David Clinton wrote this book with managers in mind.
+And it should be helpful regardless of your skill level. (full-length book): https://www.freecodecamp.org/news/technology-trends-in-2022-keeping-up-full-book-for-managers/

+5. How to code your own Google Docs clone.
+This intermediate tutorial will give you a grand tour of React, Material UI, and Firebase, and how to use them in concert.
+You'll build a realtime collaborative editor.
+(30 minute read): https://www.freecodecamp.org/news/build-a-google-docs-clone-with-react-and-firebase/

+Quote of the Week: *"With the rise of self-driving vehicles, it's only a matter of time before we get a country song where a guy's truck leaves him, too."* — Reddit user NormanRB

+### May 6, 2022
+1. This handbook will teach you Python for beginners through a series of helpful code examples.
+You'll learn basic data structures, loops, and if-then logic.
+It also includes plenty of project-oriented learning resources you can use to dive even deeper. (full handbook): https://www.freecodecamp.org/news/python-code-examples-simple-python-program-example/

+2. freeCodeCamp just published this course to help you pass the Google Associate Cloud Engineer certification exam.
+If you want to work as a DevOps or a SysAdmin, this cert may be worth your time.
+You'll learn Cloud Engineering fundamentals, Virtual Private Cloud concepts, networking, Kubernetes, and High Availability Computing.
+(20 hour YouTube course): https://www.freecodecamp.org/news/google-cloud-digital-leader-certification-study-course-pass-the-exam-with-this-free-20-hour-course/

+3. React Router 6 just came out a few months ago, and freeCodeCamp has already published an in-depth web development course teaching you how to use it.
+You'll learn about Page Components, Nested Routes, NavLink Components, and more.
+(90 minute YouTube course): https://www.freecodecamp.org/news/learn-react-router-6/

+4. Learn REST API design best practices.
+This comprehensive tutorial will teach you how to use JavaScript, Node.js, and Express.js to build your own Workout-of-the-Day app.
+You'll learn about 3-Layer Architecture, HTTP error codes, pagination, and how to format a JSON response.
+(2 hour read): https://www.freecodecamp.org/news/rest-api-design-best-practices-build-a-rest-api/

+5. Professor Kelleher has been teaching Data Visualization for over a decade at MIT and other universities.
+He's an expert in the popular D3.js JavaScript library. freeCodeCamp just published the latest version of his in-depth data viz course.
+He'll teach you how to use rendering logic, data transformation, and dynamic charts through a variety of projects you can code along with from home.
+(20 hour YouTube course): https://www.freecodecamp.org/news/data-visualizatoin-with-d3/

+Quote of the Week: *"Python is an experiment in how much freedom programmers need.
+Too much freedom and nobody can read another's code; too little and expressiveness is endangered."* — Guido van Rossum, Creator of the Python programming language

 ### April 29, 2022
 1. If you want to code “close to the metal” and write extremely efficient assembly code that runs directly on device hardware – this is the course for you.
 You'll get a solid introduction to ARM emulation and program structure.
 You'll also learn how to use registers, stacks, logical operators, branches, subroutines, and memory addressing modes.
 (2.5 hour YouTube course): https://www.freecodecamp.org/news/learn-assembly-language-programming-with-arm/